GeneZC/Chinese-NER/README.md

   | ORG | \ | 87.15% | 86.63% | 86.89 |
   | PER | \ | 93.94% | 91.94% | 92.93 |
   | OVER ALL | 98.83% | 92.17% | 90.42% | 91.29 |

-### Version 2 (SeqGAN)
-- Corpus: MSRA

-- Tag schema: SAME as baseline

-- Dataset split: SAME as baseline

-- Structure
-  > See SeqGAN

-- Result(Test only)

-  It didn't work as expected, which could almost reach 80 F1 score, though, costing much longer time ...
-  It seems that Bi-LSTM + CRF Loss is good enough for NER task, and it's difficult for Adverserial learning to yield a result on par with it.
-So I don't think I should continue.